August 5, 2021

 A framework will help old and new team members understand user research and how we do it.
 Instead of constantly explaining processes in meetings, you can send a link for people to look through.

-If you feel comfortable, you can begin to democratize simple parts of the research process.
+If you feel comfortable, you can begin to offload simple parts of the research process.
 For example, I started teaching people note-taking with a quick one-hour course and sample videos used for practice.
 I then taught those who were interested in basic usability testing.

 If you find great participants willing to come back, it doesn't hurt to keep track of them.
 Your panel doesn't have to be hundreds or thousands of people.
 Start small and let it grow.
 One panel I built started as a spreadsheet with essential information and grew to a massive list in Salesforce.